|

 as in largemouth bass, and coloration extends much lower on the

-Guadalupe bass do not grow to large size because they are adapted
+body than in spotted bass.
+Life History Guadalupe bass do not grow to large size because they are adapted

 to small streams.
 However, a propensity for fast flowing water,